 - A large portion of the funds will go to a project just in Little Rock, which will benefit a small group of residents in the state.
 ARDOT is currently being sued in state and federal courts for violating environmental and planning regulations on the particular project.

 Issue No. 2

-An amendment to the Arkansas Constitution to amend the term limits for members of the Arkansas House to twelve consecutive years for state legislators with the opportunity to return after a four-year break.
+An amendment to the Arkansas Constitution to amend the term limits to twelve consecutive years for state legislators with the opportunity to return after a four-year break.
 Read the full issue.

 What does your vote mean?

 For: You vote to take away lifetime term limits for legislators, limiting their terms to 12 consecutive years when they're elected after 2020, and if they reach 12 years, they have to wait four more years to run again.